campus safety and security.

 • Sound the building fire alarm so evacuation can begin.
 Inform people as to the reason the alarm has been sounded.

-• Call Campus Security at 7777 from a campus telephone or 977.7777 from any other telephone so that appropriate action can be taken.
-Campus Security can activate a campus-wide alert if necessary.
+• Dial 9-911 from a campus phone or 911 from any other phone immediately.
+911 operators will notify Campus Security to activate a campus-wide alert, if necessary.

 • Do not walk through or stand in smoke clouds.
 Do not breathe the vapors or fumes.